Yanlan-Mao-Lab/TissueOrigami/SettingUpCodeOnServer.md

 Creating executables:

+1. Go to ./Scratch/TissueFolding and open TissueFolding.pro.
+2. Update the file paths to direct to your local directory (currently they point to mine).
-Details of the steps to follow to make executables when running the code for the first time should be in ./Scratch/TissueFolding/TissueFolding.pro.
+3. Details of the steps to follow to make executables when running the code for the first time should be in TissueFolding.pro.
 In brief, these commands should be run in order:
 - module load qt/4.8.6/gnu-4.9.2
 - qmake TissueFolding.pro
 - module unload compilers mpi mkl